 Note: Clause 145(1)(a1) of the Environmental Planning and Assessment Regulation 2000 provides: "A certifying authority must not issue a Construction Certificate for building work unless it is satisfied of the following matters: (a1) that the plans and specifications for the building include such matters as each relevant BASIX certificate requires".
+Standard Condition: C7

-C.4 Road and Public Domain Works
+C.3 Road and Public Domain Works - Council Approval Required

-A separate application under Section 138 of the Roads Act 1993 is to be made to, and be approved by Council as the road authority, for the following infrastructure works prior to the issuing of any Construction Certificate.
+A separate application under Section 138 of the Roads Act 1993 is to be made to, and be approved by Council as the road authority, for the following infrastructure works prior to issue of any Construction Certificate.
 The infrastructure works must be carried out at the applicant's expense: